There is no favorite listings!

 Beyond natural beauty of the region, people choose senior living in New Hampshire for many other reasons:

-• An advantageous tax structure.
-While the cost of housing and utilities are expensive and above the national average, residents find the tax savings desirable.
+• While the cost of housing and utilities are expensive and above the national average, residents find the tax savings desirable.
 In fact, New Hampshire has no state sales tax.

-• Travel is easy.
-Visiting friends and family in other areas is convenient as Pease International is in the area and Boston Logan International Airport is about an hour drive away.
-New Hampshire has more active railroads in the United States than any other state and Amtrak operates multiple routes in the area with connections in nearby Boston and Portland, Maine.
+• Accessing other areas is easy with Pease International Airport nearby and Boston Logan International Airport just an hour’s drive away.
+New Hampshire also boasts an extensive rail network, with more active railroads than any other state in the U.S., and Amtrak operates multiple routes with connections to nearby cities like Boston and Portland, Maine.

 Things to do in the Seacoast